gappuser/qryptr/README.md

 To upload the software, connect with PC through USB, turn on device, upload ./software/qryptr.ino through the arduino IDE.
 If that does not work, there is a reset button.
 Turn off the device, hold the reset button, connect with PC, release the reset button.
 Then upload the arduino sketch through the arduino IDE.

+Once uploaded, navigate the menu with the arrow buttons (left, right, up, down).
+There is no enter key.
+To select an option, use the right arrow.
+You can always go back with left arrow or interrupt reading by pressing any key.

 # Todos
 ## hardware